- Is it necessary to register a business name?

 TIP: Registration of a business, company or domain name does not give you exclusive ownership.
 You will need to consider registering your business name as a trademark if you want to ensure exclusive use of your name throughout Australia.

-Once you have established that your proposed business name is available you will need to register it with ASIC.
+Once you have confirmed that your proposed business name is available (by performing a Check Name Availability search with ASIC which compares your name againsta an index of Australian cororate and registered business names) you will need to register it with ASIC using ASIC Connect.
 You will need to have an ABN and there is a fee payable to register your name.

 For full information on how to register your business name, including user guides and videos, visit the ASIC website.